rails-girls-summer-of-code/summer-of-code/guide/supervisors.md

 Supervisors check in with their teams regularly to see if everything is going smoothly and if there’s anything the team needs help with.
 The role of Supervisor is non-technical, so you do not have to be a coder to become a supervisor.

 If you are thinking of supporting Rails Girls Summer of Code as a Supervisor, the following guidelines should help you make up your mind if this is a good fit for you.

+<strong>Note: we're currently getting ready for the next edition of RGSoC, so we don't yet have a timeline or application guidelines for 2019.
+We'll share more information as soon as possible.</strong>

 <h2>Supervisor Guide</h2>